How to Cook Mussels (with White Wine and Cream)

 Storing fresh mussels

-There are a few things you can do to ensure freshness when you’re storing your fresh bag of mussels!
+There are a few things you can do to help keep your bag of mussels fresh!
 They are best when enjoyed the same day they’re bought, but you can put them in the fridge for a couple of days.
 If you do need to stash them for longer than the afternoon, grab a few extra mussels, as you’ll end up tossing a few that don’t make it.

 As soon as you get home, empty your bag of mussels into a colander and set that colander over a large bowl.
 This will prevent the mussels from suffocating in the liquid they release.
 Cover the bowl with a cloth and put it in your fridge.